-- Select a Key Player and recruit a support team for the project - Initiate an informational campaign to increase buyin from local providers and healthcare recipients - Select an EHR provider (assess St. John's needs, cost factor, resources, technical expertise available) that is cloud-based - 4.
-Establish a governance process and a project plan, ommunicate with healthcare staff and patients, redesign workflows and provide education with unique challenges, such as the frequent lack of connectivity on the island, finding an EHR suitable to the combination of providers and island setting, a limited HIT workforce to initiate and service the system, and possible difficulty obtaining community buy-in as well as buy-in from health providers.
+- 1. Select a Key Players and recruit a support team for the project. - 2.
+Initiate an informational campaign to increase buyin from local providers and healthcare recipients. - Select an EHR provider (assess St. John's needs, cost factor, resources, technical expertise available) that is cloud-based - Establishing a governance process and a project plan, communicating with healthcare staff and patients, redesigning workflows and providing education.the system.

+with unique challenges, such as the frequent lack of connectivity on the island, finding an EHR suitable to the combination of providers and island setting, a limited HIT workforce to initiate and service the system, and possible difficulty obtaining community buy-in as well as buy-in from health providers.
 Healthcare staff on St. John are limited and often working very busy schedules and long hours, as well as frequently taking on multiple roles, which will make dedicating time to this effort a challenge.